 Padding and margin work the same way for both child and parent elements.

-Most people get confused with the difference between margin and padding.
+Most people get confused with the difference between Margin and padding.

-This article is written for non-techies who use WordPress page builders like Elementor, Divi, Beaver builder, etc.
+This article is written for non-techies who use WordPress page builders like Elementor, Divi, Beaver Builder, etc.

 https://visualcomposer.com/blog/padding-vs-margin-explained/